IzaGz/go-react-example/README.md

 # go-react-example

+> #### DEPRECATED
+> It is highly recommend to use in real world projects []go-starter-kit](https://github.com/olebedev/go-starter-kit).
+This project done right and contains some good wins  for rapid development of efficient applications.

 This is an example of project which shows how to render React app on Golang server-side.
 It's very similar to [andreypopp/react-quickstart](https://github.com/andreypopp/react-quickstart)(please see it first) project, but with some Go and other benefits.